top of page

 Geo-Visualization of Tourism-Based Landscape Change and Stone Heritage Decay in Petra, Jordan

-Heritage tourism is a complex social phenomenon involving intensive human/environmental interaction in inherently fragile landscapes, such as Petra, Jordan.
-My research explores this relationship in Petra by utilizing complementary rapid field assessment techniques: Repeat photography, the Cultural Stone Stability Index, and various geospatial technologies.
-The extent to which tourism activity influences physical landscape change—whether beneficial or detrimental—will be condensed into a comprehensive analysis of tourism impact on stone decay and general landscape change intended to aid heritage tourism management, in Petra and elsewhere, in establishing more effective conservation policies.
-To read more about my specific experience, feel free to read my blog contribution on the Jordan Fulbright Commission's webpage.
+Heritage tourism represents a complex social phenomenon involving intensive human/environmental interaction in inherently fragile landscapes.
+As a Fulbright Scholar, my research explored this relationship in Petra, Jordan by utilizing complementary rapid field assessment techniques: repeat photography, the Cultural Stone Stability Index, and various geospatial technologies.
+Based on that research, I produced a book centered on visualizing changes in Petra over a century.
+The extent to which tourism activity influences physical landscape change, whether beneficial or detrimental, remains important for any highly-touristed location, but especially so in fragile, multi-use environments like Petra.
+To read more about my specific experience, review my blog contribution on the Jordan Fulbright Commission's webpage, and then check out my (colorful yet very affordable) BOOK.

 IMG_1633.jpg